 “The reason is all about heat transfer: water is good at it, and air is not.
 90 degree air is very poor at transferring enough heat to keep your body at 98.6 degrees.
 Water, however, is VERY good at transferring heat.
 So, when you shower in 90 degree water, you’re effectively keeping the surface temperature of your skin at very close to the temperature of the water.
 In air, to contrast, your skin temperature must be actively regulated by perspiration.
 So, hot water keeps your skin at the right temperature without your body doing anything, which is ultimately what your body wants.”

 There are also several other psychological reasons why hot showers feel good: They provide some much-needed privacy away from the chaos of daily life; running water serves as white noise to help clear your mind; the routine of taking a shower in general is comforting, and so on.
 Similarly, as psychoanalyst Claudia Luiz told us in another article about the benefits of showering, “Cleaning up of any kind, including making your bed, has been revealed to increase happiness.
 Simply by doing something positive, you set yourself in motion to feel better and do better.”
-Hence the phrase, cleanliness is next to godliness.

 So go ahead and take that shower, man.
 You, your parasympathetic nervous system and that tight sphincter deserve it.